KacperPaszkowski/face-recognition/README.md

 # realtime-face-recognition

-Tested on Python 3.6 and Ubuntu 18.04.
+Tested on Python 3.6 and Ubuntu 18.04, Raspberry Pi 4.

 # 1. face-encoding.py